obilger/sf_building_permits/README.md

-# sf_building_permits
+# Coursera guided project - Analyze City Data Using R and Tableau
-Coursera guided project - Analyze City Data Using R and Tableau
+R notebook to clean up data and generate a csv file consumed by Tableau